 - In 1983, another skateboarding magazine was created, the Transworld Skateboarding Magazine.

-- New tricks and maneuvers were shown on VHS, which plays an important role in popularizing skateboarding tricks during this time.
+- New tricks and maneuvers were shown on VHS, which played an important role in popularizing skateboarding tricks during this time.

 - Titus Dittmann brought skate-related products and accessories from the US to Germany.
 He even organized skateboarding events and competitions.